Madonna lily plant care and growing guide

 Madonna lilies need regular watering during their growing season from spring through summer until they go dormant in late fall or early winter.
 The amount of water needed will depend on your climate but generally, you should water deeply about once per week when there is no rain for several days at a time.

 If you live in an arid region, you may need to water more often than this during hot weather months.
-Make sure not to over-water your plants as this can cause them to rot or become diseased due to fungal growths on their leaves or stems caused by too much moisture being present for extended periods.
+Don’t over-water your plants as this can cause them to rot or become diseased due to fungal growths on their leaves or stems caused by too much moisture being present for extended periods.

 Fertilizing

-Madonna lilies benefit from fertilization once every two weeks during their active growing season using a balanced fertilizer.
+Madonna lilies benefit from fertilization once every two weeks using a balanced fertilizer during their active growing season.
 Follow label instructions carefully when applying fertilizer and avoid getting it directly onto foliage since this can burn delicate leaf tissue causing damage that could lead to death if severe enough.

 Also, make sure not to apply too much fertilizer since excess nutrients can leach into nearby waterways, polluting them with toxic levels of nitrogen and phosphorus, which are harmful to aquatic life forms living there.